-Bringing Out the Best in Your Baby Part Two
+Bringing Out the Best in Your Baby Part Two.
+By Midwife Zoe

-This is a 2nd part to a 3-part series on what to expect from your baby’s development up until the age of 3 months.
+This is the 2nd part to a 3-part series on what to expect from your baby’s development up until the age of 3 months.
 You can find part one here.
-The Children’s Hospital at Westmead in Sydney created a booklet to give to NSW mothers discussing these developmental milestones, however I think every mother no matter where they live would benefit from it’s information and this is how this blog has come about.
+The Children’s Hospital at Westmead in Sydney created a booklet to give to NSW mothers discussing these developmental milestones, however, I think every mother, no matter where they live would benefit from its information and this is how this blog has come about.
 It is important to enjoy your baby’s developmental milestones and I think the best way of doing this is to know what you would be expecting to find for your baby at certain ages.
-It is however important to know that every baby is different.
+It is, however, important to know that every baby is different.
 If your baby was born prematurely then you wouldn’t be expecting your baby to be meeting the exact developmental milestones as a baby that was born at term.
 Keep everything in perspective and do not get stressed if your baby isn’t meeting the exact things that have been discussed in this blog.
 It doesn’t mean something is wrong with your baby, but rather that we are all different and unique; and this includes developmental pace.

 Two to Six Weeks of Age